 On this page I present some of the courses that I’m currently teaching at Georgetown.
 By clicking on each course title below you can see a short description.

-This seminar examines the recent major academic works about war, peace, and international intervention.
-The theory and substance of this course span the in Political Science subfields of International Relations and Comparative Politics, focusing on the causes of war and state collapse, and efforts to establish peace.
-We explore a variety of topics such as peacekeeping, the use of force, the legitimacy of the UN Security Council, U.S. foreign policy, and attempts to create state institutions after war.
-Our readings explore a variety of cases including Iraq, Afghanistan, the Democratic Republic of the Congo, and others.
-Our books and articles employ a wide range of methods used in current research on war and peace, including qualitative comparative case studies, ethnographic research, historical narrative, quantitative analysis, and game theory.
+This seminar examines some of the recent major scholarly books about war, peace, and statebuilding.
+The theory and substance of this course span the in Political Science subfields of International Relations and Comparative Politics, focusing on the causes of war, state collapse, and efforts to establish peace.
+We explore a variety of topics relating to violence, peacekeeping, the use of force, leadership, rebel governance, global governance, and attempts to create state institutions after war.
+Our readings focus on several regions, including Africa, Asia, the Middle East, and North America (the United States).
+Our books employ a wide range of methods used in current research on war and peace, including qualitative comparative case studies, ethnographic research, historical archival research, quantitative analysis, field experiments, and game theory.
+We will also briefly venture outside of Political Science to examine economic, sociological, anthropological, and novelistic approaches.
 Our reading list is steep: we will read one book per week.
-Most of the books were previously dissertations, which will help us to understand the process of turning dissertations into books.
-The primary goals of this course are not only to survey the current scholarly literature on war and peace, but also to focus on the skill of writing a literature review.
-The first and very important step for any research project is the literature review.
-With the central goal of understanding and writing literature reviews in sight, the main writing assignments are four critical analyses of the readings, and a 20 page literature review about a topic related to the themes of the course.
+Many of the books were previously dissertations, which will help us to understand the process of turning dissertations into books.
+Most of our authors will attend Zoom sessions to discuss their books with us.

 This course provides an overview of the most pressing issues in international security today.
 The course is divided into three roughly chronological parts.
 Part 1: the Cold War and issues of bipolarity and nuclear deterrence; part 2: the end of the Cold War, and the themes of civil wars, peacekeeping, soft power, and gender and war; and part 3: the current post-9/11 era.
 The focus of the course is on part three, and in it we will examine such issues as terrorism, the rise of china, security in Africa, the human security debate, the doctrine of the “responsibility to protect,” peace enforcement, problems of children in war, resources and war, psychological insecurity, cyber security, and environmental security.